SimonOsipov/SimonOsipov/README.md

 ### Simon is here 👋

-Hey, my name is Simon and I am Big Data Engineer / Product Engineer / Software Developer
+Hey, my name is Simon and I am Big Data Engineer / Product Engineer / Software Developer / Analytics Engineer.
+I can do a lot of roles =)

 🏢 **Work Experience**